HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 - The software/firmware image will be deleted after updating only if the whole set of devices/hosts have been updated.
 It means, the image will not be deleted if the image is applicable for four devices/hosts and the user has updated three of four.
-For these three devices/hosts and the image will be deleted after updating them.

 ## Proposed Design
 This document proposes a new design engaging a phosphor-bmc-code-mgmt to update software/firmware for multiple devices/hosts in the system.
-Provided below the implementation steps.
+Provided below are the implementation steps.

 ### Software update details from the BMC inventory
-The ItemUpdater collects the software update details like devices/hosts list from BMC inventory of entity-manager with Inventory.Decorator.Compatible interface and "IMAGETYPE=" property that can be updated with the new software/ firmware based on the software/firmware release.
+The ItemUpdater collects the software update details like devices/hosts list from BMC inventory of entity-manager with Inventory.Decorator.Compatible interface.
+Using this Compatible interface, ItemUpdater collects type, sub type of Firmware image and versions information also.

+The ItemUpdater also collects the list of "Image Type" each device/host can be assigned to.
+This "Image Type" list collects from Inventory Decorator.
+Compatible interface.

 The software/firmware "Image Type" include but not limited to:

 - BIOS
 - CPLD
 - VR
 - BIC firmware
-- ME firmware

-The ItemUpdater also collects the list of "Image Type" each device/host can be assigned to.
-This "Image Type" list collects from Inventory Decorator.
-Compatible interface and IMAGETYPE=" property from entity-manager for each device.

-Similarly, the host details for software update also getting from inventory.
+Similarly, the host details for software updates are retrieved from inventory.
-It supports all the "Image Type" as like BMC update.
+ItemUpdater supports all the "Image Type" as like BMC update.

 ### Proposal: A new *ItemUpdater* with "ImageType" and "HostId" identification

 Another new single *ItemUpdater* instance specific for device/hosts software update will be in place in the software manager.
 The implementation steps are mentioned below.
-All the software/firmware (BIOS, CPLD, VR, ME, etc) can be updated through their respective interfaces easily through this method.
+All the software/firmware (BIOS, CPLD, VR, etc) can be updated through their respective interfaces easily through this method.
 This new instance is generic for all image types.

 #### New objects creation based on inventory
-- New objects will be created under the new dbus service *xyz.openbmc_project.Software.Host.Updater* for all the devices/hosts identified from inventory.
+- New objects will be created under the new dbus service *xyz.openbmc_project.Software.Device.Updater* for all the devices/hosts identified from inventory.
 Each object will have the *Activation* interface to perform the software update.